Skip to content

 5. No Attribution Tracking

 Where did the customer who signed a 200,000 PLN contract come from?
 If you don't know — you don't know what works.
+With most clients we start working with, this tracking simply does not exist — it is the first thing we fill in before proposing any new channel.
 Set up end-to-end tracking: from the first touchpoint (blog article) to closing the deal (CRM).

 B2B online marketing is a system that builds trust over time.
-There is no single magic channel.
+There is no single magic channel — and every client who asks "which channel matters most" gets the same answer from us: none of them alone, only the system.
 An effective strategy combines content marketing, SEO, LinkedIn, email, and precise advertising into a cohesive mechanism that systematically attracts, educates, and converts potential customers.

 Key principles: